mrog/unifi-hotspot-rickroll/README.md

 # unifi-hotspot-rickroll

-A Unifi captive portal with a Rickroll
+A UniFi captive portal with a Rickroll

 ## Overview
 UniFi access points provide great power.
 With great power comes great ~~recreational opportunities~~ responsibility.
 Don't you want to use that power to ~~flex~~ make the world better?
 Free Wi-Fi makes the world better, right?
 Even if the free Wi-Fi doesn't let people use the Internet, it's still technically free Wi-Fi.
 So, *technically*, you can make the world better by Rickrolling your neighbors.